ignvr/rl-sentiment-exercise/README.md

 ```

 Summarize your findings.
 Where does prompt engineering fall short?
 Why is this especially hard with a base (non-instruction-tuned) model like GPT-2?
+Did prompting and RL together do better than each of the two on their own?

 ---